 All other runners’ names are put into a “hat” and drawn at random by members of the audience at a public lottery held at Placer High School in Auburn each fall.

-Each runner who enters the Lottery and fails to gain entry into the Run (and otherwise doesn’t gain an entry via other means such as an aid station, sponsor, or MUC spot) will have one additional name in the electronic Hat (for a total of two) when entering the Lottery the following year, thus improving the odds of being selected.
-Every lottery applicant will receive an additional name in the Hat for each consecutive failure to gain entry where n is the number of years applied.
-As an example: If a runner applies and fails to gain entry three consecutive times, their name will be in the Hat four times when entered in the lottery the third consecutive year (2^2), eight in fourth consecutive year (2^3), 16 in fifth (2^4), 32 in sixth (2^5), etc. Conversely, if a runner enters the Lottery one year, is not chosen and does not enter the following year, they will not have an extra name in the Hat when applying the year after that.
+Each runner who enters the lottery and fails to gain entry into the Run (and otherwise doesn’t gain an entry via other means such as an aid station, sponsor, or MUC spot) will have one additional name in the hat when entering their next lottery, regardless of whether it is the next year or a future year, thus improving the probability of being selected.
+Every lottery applicant will receive an additional name in the hat for each consecutive failure to gain entry where n is the number of years applied.
+As an example: If a runner applies and fails to gain entry three consecutive times, their name will be in the hat four times when entered in the lottery the third consecutive year (2^2), eight in fourth consecutive year (2^3), 16 in fifth (2^4), 32 in sixth (2^5), etc. Conversely, if a runner enters the lottery one year, is not chosen and does not enter the following year, they will not have an extra name in the hat when applying the year after that.

-During the period between the close of registrations in November and the December Lottery Day, the contents of the Hat can be inspected online.
+During the period between the close of registrations in November and the December lottery, the contents of the hat can be inspected online.